UFL to NFL Signings Update

 UFL TEAM POSITION NAME NFL TEAM

-To date, the league has conducted 127 workouts involving 81 individual UFL players - in addition to the 38 who have already signed with NFL teams.
+To date, the league has conducted 144 workouts with NFL teams involving 86 individual United Football League players.

-Each UFL team will retain the rights of each player should that player return to the UFL.
+Each United Football League team will retain the rights of each player should that player return to the league.

 For all the latest UFL to NFL signings visit our UFL TO NFL page.